davidpaps/algorithms/README.md

 - Each element in the initial list has to be searched through, this takes **_O(n)_**.
 You then have to repeat this **_n x n_** times as you keep going through the original list.
 This therefore has a Big O notation of **_O(n<sup>2</sup>)_**.

 - See the [Selection Sort](python/selection_sort.py) file for a working example of the Selection Sort algorithm, written in Python.
+See the [Selection Sort](javascript/selectionSort.js) file for a working example of the Selection Sort algorithm, written in JavaScript.

 ### Quicksort